centminmod/wordpress-plugin-mirror-poc/readme.md

 ### Mirrored Plugin Checksums

 The system now includes functionality to fetch, store, and verify plugin checksums.
 This new feature enhances security by allowing users to verify the integrity of downloaded plugin files against the official WordPress.org checksums.
+You can jump straight to a demo example of how the mirrored plugin checksum JSON files can be used [here](#demo-wordpress-installed-plugin-checksum-verification).

 #### How it works: